-(2) Conformity to Official Map and Zoning Code regulations.
-The open development area shall conform to the Official Map and Zoning Code as adopted by the Town Board.

-- B. Design standards for access roadways. - (1) All access roadways shall be located on a private right-of-way at least 50 feet wide, and constructed of gravel, asphalt or other hard surface.
+- (2) Conformity to Official Map and Zoning Code regulations.
+The open development area shall conform to the Official Map and Zoning Code as adopted by the Town Board. - B. Design standards for access roadways. - (1) All access roadways shall be located on a private right-of-way at least 80 feet wide and constructed of gravel, asphalt or other hard surface.
 In all cases, access roadways shall be sufficient to support the weight of fire apparatus and safety vehicles.
-Such design shall be approved and inspected by the Town Engineer.

-(2) All access roadways shall be a minimum of 20 feet wide from the street right-ofway to the residence, with required apron at the street.

-(a) At every 150 feet increment of access roadway length, there shall be an additional vehicle pass-by bump-out measuring a minimum of 6 feet wide and 25 feet long.

-(b) At a point between the interior termination of the 50 feet private right-of-way and the residence, a fire apparatus hammerhead, "Y", or cul-de-sac turnaround must be created as approved by the Building Inspector.

-(c) Access roadways shall not exceed ten (10) percent in grade.

-(d) The minimum turning radius in an access roadway shall be 28 feet.

-(3) All access roadways shall be designed to preclude any use other than access to or exit from the property in the Open Development area.

-(4) The specifications for the construction of the access roadway and specifications for maintenance of the private right-of-way must be submitted with the preliminary development area plan for review and recommendation by the Town Attorney and Town Engineer and final approval by the Town Board.
+Such design shall be approved and inspected by the Town Engineer. - (2) All access roadways shall be a minimum of 20 feet wide from the street right-of-way to the residence, with required apron at the street. - (a) At every increment of 150 feet of access roadway length, there shall be an additional vehicle pass-by bump-out measuring a minimum six feet wide and 25 feet long.
+(Note: check with Liz C re: fire code on this subject) - (b) At a point between the interior termination of the eighty-foot private right-of-way and the residence, a fire apparatus hammerhead, "Y," or cul-de-sac turnaround must be created as approved by the Building Inspector. - (c) Access roadways shall not exceed 10% in grade. - (d) The minimum turning radius in an access roadway shall be 28 feet. - (3) All access roadways shall be designed to preclude any use other than access to or exit from the property in the open development area. - (4) The specifications for the construction of the access roadway and specifications for maintenance of the private right-of-way must be submitted with the preliminary development area plan for review and recommendation by the Town Attorney and Town Engineer and final approval by the Town Board.